OCEAN ISLE BEACH, N.C. — Video posted to YouTube shows alligators surviving frigid North Carolina waters by keeping their nostrils above the surface.

 Experts say the alligators instinctively know when water they’re in is about to freeze, so they stick out their noses at the right time to breathe.

-The temperature at Ocean Isle Beach was in the mid-40s Monday evening and mild temperatures return to the forecast on Tuesday with a high of around 60 degrees.
+The temperature at Ocean Isle Beach will see lows in the mid-30s early Friday morning and reach a high of around 50 degrees.

-Here in the Piedmont, temperatures will be in the mid-30s with patchy, light rain with brief sleeting possible.
+Here in the Piedmont, temperatures remain in the mid-50s and will be in the upper-40s Thursday night.